soramimi/qSIP/README.md

 - qSIP

-The qSIP application is linking with Qt GUI framework library.
-This program is distributed under LGPL.
-It can also be modified and used for commercial purposes.
+The source code of qSIP is distributed under MIT license.
+However, executable program linked with Qt is applied LGPL license.